Wrist Injury from Car Accident

 A sprain can cause any pain or discomfort found in the wrist joints.
 In car accidents, the ligaments in a wrist can be stretched out or completely torn, which causes strains and sprains.
 There are three different classes that a wrist sprain will fall in depending on how extensive the damage to the ligaments is.

-- Grade one injury is identified for wrist sprains where the ligaments are stretched but do not affect the function of the wrist.
+• Grade one injury is identified for wrist sprains where the ligaments are stretched but does not affect the function of the wrist.
 This type of wrist sprain will usually require warm compresses and ice packs.

 It is common for a grade three sprain to be accompanied by a fracture.
 A grade three sprain may be so severe that an avulsion fracture accompanies it.
 It occurs when part of the bone breaks off with the tearing of a ligament.